husky-team/husky/README.md

 [Husky](http://www.husky-project.com/) is a distributed computing system designed to handle mixed jobs of coarse-grained transformations, graph computing and machine learning.
 The core of Husky is written in C++ so as to leverage the performance of native runtime.
 For machine learning, Husky supports relaxed consistency level and asynchronous computing in order to exploit higher network/CPU throughput.

+For more details about Husky, please check our [Wiki](https://github.com/husky-team/husky/wiki).

 Dependencies
 -------------